Start/Know

 Ways of making

-Mind maps can be made in two ways: by hand or in software.
-Handmade, it can be from a quick sketch of some notes to colorful and neat, as in the examples below.
+Mind maps can be made in two ways: by hand or using a software.
+Handmade, they can range from a quick sketch of some notes to colorful and neat, as in the examples below.

-There are several mind mapping software on the market, each with its own style.
-The following mind map was made in Coggle.
+There are several mind mapping programs on the market, each with its own style.
+The following mind map was created with Coggle.

 (https://coggle.it)

-The barbecue mind maps were made in EasyMapper.
+The barbecue mind maps were made with EasyMapper.

-It is usually possible to recognize in which program a mind map was made just by the style.
+It is usually possible to recognize in which program a mind map was made just by its style.

-The differences between writing on paper and in software are analogous to writing on paper or using a word processor: the ease and flexibility of change are generally greater, in addition to the greater ease of reproduction.
-"In general" because the criteria may vary according to the type of mind map: there are some with art characteristics (figure below, from the book The Mind Map Book) and that cannot be easily done in software.
+The differences between mind mapping on paper and using software are similar to those between writing on paper and using a word processor: ease and flexibility of change are generally greater, as well as the ease of reproduction.
+“Generally” because the criteria may vary depending on the type of mind map — some, such as the one shown below (from The Mind Map Book), have artistic characteristics that are not easily reproduced with software.

 More examples